EARLY BIRD DISCOUNTS NOW ON!

 Hiking

 After breakfast, start with a descent to the village of Jhinjhi, then continue down past small farms and woodland leading to the beautiful Birehi Gorge.
-A spectacular suspension bridge crosses the gorge which has been utilised by the local monkey population as a means of controlling their territory.
-Monkeys allowing, you cross the bridge before tackling a strenuous climb for a few hours to reach a high plateau.
-An easier, flatter end to the day awaits though, as you walk through delightful rhododendron forest to your campsite in the village of Pana.
+Descend to a bridge at the road head, and follow a trail beside the river before tackling a strenuous climb for a few hours to Irani Village.
+An easier, flatter end to the day awaits though, as you hike to your campsite just above the village of Pana.

 Day 7